 Create a Digital Elevation Model (DEM)

+Note: LAS files are preferable over DEM’s because they are needed to get vegetation height later in the process.
+You will not be able to calculate Vegetation Height with DEMs.

 If DEMs are available:

 Download the DEM rasters.
-Open the Mosaic to New Raster tool (Figure 3), and input the raster files.
+Open the Mosaic to New Raster tool (Figure 3) and input the raster files.
 Under the Output Location field, choose the file path for your new file.
 Under the Raster Dataset Name with Extension field, enter the name of your new raster file*.
 For Pixel Type, select 32_BIT_FLOAT.
 Cellsize should be 1.
 Number of Bands should also be 1.
 Press OK.

 *Note: Raster names cannot exceed 13 characters.
 Do not begin with a number.
 Do not use spaces.